 The Kansas State Department of Education requires each person who is seeking a Kansas teaching license to pass both the Principles of Learning and Teaching Test (PLT) and a content test in each endorsement area.
 Each of these tests is administered by Educational Testing Service (ETS), a company that specializes in developing tests.
 Kansas testing locations and testing centers in other states are listed in The Praxis Series Registration Bulletin or on-line at www.ets.org.
-This bulletin is available in the department's teacher education office.
 Candidates must verify a passing score for the appropriate content assessments as well as the PLT to qualify for an initial license.